lorin/resilience-engineering/README.md

 # Resilience Engineering notes

-This file contains notes about the field of resilience engineering, organized by author.
+This file contains notes about people active in resilience engineering, organized alphabetically.
 I'm using these notes to help me get my head around the different players and associated concepts.

-For each author, I list concepts that they reference in their writings, along with some of their publications.
+For each person, I list concepts that they reference in their writings, along with some of their publications.
 The publications listed aren't comprehensive: they're ones I've read or have added to my to-read list.

-Authors are listed here in alphabetical order.

 * [John Allspaw](#john-allspaw)
 * [Lisanne Bainbridge](#lisanne-bainbridge)